 Employing staff within Australia without knowledge of the local labour laws and working practices can be a daunting prospect.
-IRIS HR Consulting has prepared a quick guide to help you navigate this legislative minefield to ensure your new hires flourish within their new roles.
+IRIS FMP Global has prepared a quick guide to help you navigate this legislative minefield to ensure your new hires flourish within their new roles.

 Various different statutes and regulations define employment rights and obligations in Austria, making the task of recruitment especially challenging for those without local knowledge.
 To support, we’ve created a comprehensive guide, helping you easily and compliantly navigate the legislative landscape.

 Employment relations in Belgium are strictly regulated by a variety of sources, creating a wide array of difficulties for those looking to employ there.
 To support your global expansion, our team of experts have created a comprehensive guide, covering all the legislative nuances you need to manage.